williehwc/wonderdroid/README.md

-# WonderDroid
+# WonderDroid X

-WonderDroid is an emulator of the Bandai Wonderswan and Wonderswan Color handheld game consoles for Android.
-This emulator was originally written by [Daniel Palmer](https://github.com/danielgpalmer) for older versions of Android and was later imported from [Google Code](https://code.google.com/p/wonderdroid).
-I have forked his project to bring it up to date and fix bugs.
+WonderDroid X is an emulator of the Bandai Wonderswan and Wonderswan Color handheld game consoles for Android.
+It is a fork of WonderDroid, originally written by [Daniel Palmer](https://github.com/danielgpalmer) for older versions of Android and later imported from [Google Code](https://code.google.com/p/wonderdroid).
+I have forked his project to bring it up to date, fix bugs, and improve performance.

 ## How to use